zacpwhite/BarcodeScannerPlugin/README.md

 Changelog
 ------------------------

+Scandit SDK Phonegap Plugin 2.0.1 for iOS only - June 17th 2013**

+ * upgraded to Scandit SDK 3.0.3 for iOS which is a new bug fix release (see release notes of native iOS version for details)

 **Scandit SDK Phonegap Plugin 2.0.0 for iOS only - May 11th 2013**

  * upgraded to new Scandit SDK 3.0.1 for iOS which comprises various new features: full screen scanning,